 Frame Transformation

-This function transforms input poses or point clouds from the current reference frame to a custom reference frame.
-By providing a reference pose that defines the custom frame, data can be aligned and switched between different frames.
+This function is used to transform input poses or point clouds from the current reference frame to a custom reference frame.
+By providing a reference pose for the custom reference frame, data alignment and switching between different reference frames can be achieved.

-The following sections describe how to use this function for pose frame transformation and point-cloud frame transformation.
+The following sections describe the specific usage of this function for pose and point cloud reference frame transformations respectively.

 Configure Step Ports